 When is a contribution considered a charitable donation?

 A contribution is complete when the asset is out of the donor's control.
 This definition varies depending on the type of asset and when it's transferred.
-The chart below describes when a contribution to Franklin Templeton Charitable Giving Fund is considered a completed contribution by Renaissance Charitable Foundation, Inc. and is organized by contribution type and delivery form.
+The chart below describes when a contribution to Franklin Charitable Giving Program is considered a completed contribution by Renaissance Charitable Foundation, Inc. and is organized by contribution type and delivery form.
 The contribution date determined from this chart will appear on the donor's tax receipt letter.